daytonaio/content/definitions/20240819_definition_development environment as a service _deaas_.md

 ---
-title: 'Development Environment as a Service (DEaaS)'
+title: "Development Environment as a Service (DEaaS)"
 description:
-  'Development environment as a service (DEaaS) refers to platforms that provide development environments to users on-demand via a subscription model.'
+  "Development environment as a service (DEaaS) refers to platforms that provide development environments to users on-demand via a subscription model."
 ---

 # Development Environment as a Service (DEaaS)